suhdev/rock-paper-scissors/README.md

     [application-dir]$ jspm install
     [application-dir]$ npm start
 ```
+This will start a local server listening on the port 8000. [http://localhost:8000]
 2. To execute unit tests and test coverage.
 The command internally runs jest --coverage followed by jest to run the unit tests
 ```bash
     $ cd application-dir